-The Financials Statement are prepared in Indian Rupees (INR) and all the values are rounded to nearest rupee as per the requirement of Schedule III, except when otherwise indicated.
+The Financials Statement are prepared in Indian Rupees (INR).
+All the values are rounded to the nearest Lacs as per the requirement of amended Schedule III, except when otherwise indicated.
+Figures less than Rs.
+500 which are required to be shown separately, have been shown actual in brackets.

-3. Summary of Significant Accounting Policies
+3. Material Accounting Policies Information

-The following are the significant accounting policies applied by the Company in preparing its Financial Statements consistently to all the periods presented:
+The following are the Material accounting policies applied by the Company in preparing its Financial Statements consistently for all the periods presented: